Albemarle County Working Farms

 4. Do Albemarle County farms qualify for land-use tax benefits?

-Yes—most working farms qualify for Virginia’s Land Use Assessment Program, which provides reduced property taxes for land actively used in agriculture, forestry, or conservation.
+Yes — many working farms qualify for Virginia’s Land Use Assessment Program, which provides reduced property taxes for land actively used in agriculture, forestry, or conservation.

 5. What infrastructure do Albemarle County farms include?